 - Your advisor must approve your support area in writing.
 He/she must sign your support area approval form before you can register for courses.
 Any changes in your support area must also be cleared with your advisor in writing.
 Courses that have not been pre-approved will not be accepted.

-- For transfer students and students entering the Recreation Program from another major, some courses you have taken previously may be approved for your support area.
+- For transfer students and students entering Recreation Management and Leadership from another major, some courses you have taken previously may be approved for your support area.
 Check with your advisor.

 - An approved minor or second major may substitute for the support area requirement.
 It is planned and evaluated through the department from which you wish to obtain a minor or second major.
 For example, students in the therapeutic recreation concentration are increasingly using psychology as a minor.